DanielWestrich/GPS/README.md

 # GPS
-A collection of software to implement a working GPS tracking system using two LoRa transceivers
+A collection of software files needed to implement a working GPS tracking system using two LoRa transceivers